 The second potential source of compensation is to pursue a claim as a mass tort.
 Because so many former servicemembers endured injuries because of defective earplugs, they have the option of joining their cases together into a single lawsuit.

 Indeed, Federal Rule of Civil Procedures 23 states that plaintiffs who suffer injuries because of a single act on the part of a common defendant may join a mass tort to pool their resources, share evidence, and pursue their claims under a single lawsuit or settlement claim.
-A 3M hearing loss lawyer in Colorado Springs could evaluate a person’s legal options and help them choose a path to recovery that best suits their needs.
+A lawyer in Colorado Springs could evaluate a person’s legal options and help them choose a path to recovery that best suits their needs after a 3M hearing loss case.

 A Colorado Springs 3M hearing loss lawyer may be able to help you to pursue a claim for compensation against 3M, whether that entails alleging product liability in civil court or joining your claim with other plaintiffs into a mass tort that may bring a greater chance for success.
 Call today to discuss your case.